 A sustainable future

 Ariel Excel Gel makes it possible to achieve outstanding cleanliness even at low temperatures, which means shorter washing cycles.
 In Ariel’s world, great results don’t need to put unnecessary burdens on the environment.

-We recommend not to wash half loads, but to wait until you can wash a full load, and always wash at the lowest possible temperature allowed by the care label, as Ariel Excel Gel gives amazing cleanliness even in a cold wash.
+We recommend not to wash half loads, but to wait until you can wash a full load, and always wash at the lowest possible temperature allowed by the fabric care labels, as Ariel Excel Gel gives amazing cleanliness even in a cold wash.